When the Heat Becomes the Hazard

 Cooling, shade, fluids, and monitoring are key first aid responses for heat exhaustion.

-Heat Exhaustion: The Warning Stage
+Heat Exhaustion: The Stage Where Action Matters Most

 Signs and Symptoms